TGITS/programming-workouts/README.md

 # Programming workouts

-Small programming exercises in Java 8 and Clojure, some kind of small programming workouts :-).
+Small programming exercises in various languages, some kind of small programming workouts :-).
+Some are classical katas or programmings exercices.
+Some are solutions to puzzles from CodinGame.